 Let everyone in your life know when what your “office hours” are and when you’re available.
 Sharing your calendar with them could easily help since they can see what your schedule looks like.

 If you’re fortunate enough to have a spare room where you can work, then that’s where you should set-up shop.
 If there’s a door keep it shut when you don’t want to be disturbed.
 You may even want to put a “do not disturb” sign on the door.

-If your house is too noisy, because of your family or neighbors, invest in noise cancelling headphones or spend a couple of hours working in a coffee shop of coworking space.
+If your house is too noisy, because of your family or neighbors, invest in noise-canceling headphones or spend a couple of hours working in a coffee shop in coworking space.